ChrisCoffey/Articles/content/posts/my_readme.md

 ---
-title: "A README for working with me"
+title: "Working with me"
-date: 2022-12-27T10:44:56-05:00
+date: 2023-6-05T10:44:56-05:00
-draft: true
+draft: false
 toc: false
 images:
 tags:
   - Management
 ---
-Welcome to my README.
+Welcome to my manager README.
 This is a guide to working effectively with me.

 - [My role](#role)
 - [What do I value most?](#values)